vottri/Docker/README.md

 USER mssql
 ```

-Create a script file that will run when the custom database container starts running.
+Create a script file that will execute when the custom database container starts running.

 ```sh
 nano script.sh